 3. Start PyPlanet¶

-# Linux: ./manage.py start # Windows manage.py start
+# Linux: ./manage.py start # Windows python manage.py start

 This will start your PyPlanet setup.